SofiaAfendra/react-redux-workshop/README.md

 ## Description

-This is the final form of the Tic Tac Toe game built with React.
-It allows two players to play against each other on a 3x3 grid.
-The game keeps track of the current player, the squares that have been filled, and the winner of the game.
-The game state is persisted to local storage so that the game can be resumed after the page is refreshed and can be reset by clicking the "Reset Game" button.
+This is the final form of the Tic Tac Toe game built with React and Redux-Toolkit.

 The basic components that make up the game are: